robbiesumner/travel-planner/README.md

 ### Microservice: Travel Service

 This microservice provides travel planning functionalities using FastAPI.
 It uses Google GenAI for generating travel plans and destination recommendations.
 It is important to set the `GENAI_API_KEY` in your `.env` file to use this service.
+You can get one from the [Google AI Studio](https://aistudio.google.com/u/1/apikey).
 When running the service, it will be available at http://localhost:8000.